sysid/twsrt/README.md

 If `settings.json` is a regular file (first run / migration), it is moved to `settings.full.json` automatically.

+You run your agent either with SRT builtin (e.g. claude-code) or via extensions, e.g. pi-mono)

 Sections twsrt does **not** manage (hooks, additionalDirectories, MCP allows, blanket tool allows, etc.) are preserved untouched.